parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/travel.md

 </iframe>
 </div>

----

-## What can I do?
+### What can I do?

-### Bus Travel
+**<ins>Bus Travel</ins>**
   - ‘Disabled Person’s Bus Passes’ are available across England.
   - Contact your local council to find out who issues disabled bus passes in your area.
   - In London, the equivalent is a Disabled Person’s ‘Freedom Pass’ rather than a ‘Bus Pass’.
   - The government website GOV.UK allows you to search for the relevant local council website by postcode; search for “Disabled person bus pass” on the site.
   - More information about the Freedom Pass for London is available on the London Councils website — see the Freedom Pass section (within “Services”) for details.
-- See extra information below about current eligibility.
+  - See extra information below about current eligibility:

-## Other Transport Options and Travel Schemes

-### Eligibility for Additional Travel Support

-You might be eligible for certain travel schemes if any of the following apply:

     - You have been refused a driving license because of your health
     - You have a severe learning disability
     - You do not have arms or cannot use your arms
     - You struggle to walk very far because of a disability or illness
     - You are partially sighted or blind, deaf, or unable to speak

----

-### Rail Travel
+**<ins>Rail Travel</ins>**
   - People with disabilities affecting mobility or making train travel difficult may qualify for the **Disabled Persons Railcard**.
   - You pay for the Railcard, and both you and a companion get a third off most train journeys.
   - Eligibility includes those who:
     - Receive Personal Independence Payment (PIP)
     - Receive higher or lower rate mobility component of Disability Living Allowance (DLA)
     - Receive higher or middle rate care component of DLA
     - Receive Attendance Allowance or Severe Disablement Allowance
     - Receive War Pensioner’s Mobility Supplement
     - Receive War or Service Disablement Pension for 80% or more disability
     - Use the Motability scheme to buy or lease a vehicle
     - Have a visual or hearing impairment
     - Have epilepsy

-- For more information and applications, visit [www.railcard.co.uk](https://www.railcard.co.uk).
+For more information and applications, visit [www.railcard.co.uk](https://www.railcard.co.uk).

----

-### Dial-a-Ride
+**<ins>Dial-a-Ride</ins>**
   - Most councils run a **Dial-a-Ride** service via local council or charities.
   - This is a door-to-door transport service for people who find other transport options difficult.
   - Trips may be for supermarkets, hospital appointments, etc.
   - Find your local council on the government website by entering your postcode under “find local council.”
-- In London, the **TFL Dial-a-Ride** membership is free for permanent or temporary residents of London boroughs.
-More info at TFL website (search ‘Dial a ride’).
+  - In London, the **TFL Dial-a-Ride** membership is currently free for permanent or temporary residents of London boroughs.
+More info at [TFL website](https://tfl.gov.uk/modes/dial-a-ride/).
-- Some applications may require a mobility assessment.
+  - Some applications will require you to provide further information or possibly undergo a mobility assessment to see if you qualify to use that service.

----

-### Taxicard Scheme
+**<ins>Taxicard Scheme</ins>**
   - Some councils offer a **Taxicard** scheme to subsidise taxi fares, reducing the cost for users.
-- Check local availability by contacting your local council.
+  - As for many of these services, you will need to contact your local council to see what is offered locally.
+You can find your local council’s website by entering your postcode on the government website, under “find local council”
-- London Taxicard info and applications are available on the London Councils website.
+  - London Taxicard information and applications are available on the London Councils website.
   - Applications may require a mobility assessment and typically take 6-8 weeks.

----

-### Motability Scheme
+**<ins>Motability Scheme</ins>**

-- The **Motability** scheme lets you lease a scooter, powered wheelchair, or adapted vehicle in exchange for your higher rate mobility allowance.
+  - **Motability** is a nationwide scheme that allows you to lease a scooter, powered wheelchair or new car (with wheelchair accessible options or adaptations).
+This is in exchange for your higher rate mobility allowance.
   - Eligibility requires you to have at least 12 months remaining on one of the following allowances:
-  - Higher rate mobility component of Disability Living Allowance
+    - Receive the higher rate of the mobility component of the Disability Living Allowance
-  - Enhanced mobility rate of Personal Independence Payment
+    - Receive the enhanced mobility rate of the Personal Independence Payment
-  - War Pension Mobility Supplement
+    - In receipt of a War Pension Mobility Supplement
-  - Mobility element of Armed Forces Independence Payment
+    - Receive the mobility element of the Armed Forces Independence Payment
-- Attendance Allowance cannot be used for Motability leasing.
-- You don’t have to be the driver; up to 3 named drivers can be registered.
+  - You don’t have to be the driver; up to 3 named drivers can be registered - the car could be driven by a family member, friend or carer.
   - More info, applications, and vehicle search: [Motability website](https://www.motability.co.uk) or phone 0300 456 4566.

----
+  _Please note that Attendance Allowance cannot be used to lease a car through Motability scheme._

 ### What Can I Try for Myself?
 1. Check eligibility for each scheme and apply for those that suit your needs.
 2. Plan trips carefully as some transport options need advance booking.
-3. Applying for multiple schemes increases your transport options (e.g., use Taxicard if Dial-a-Ride isn’t available).
+3. Applying for multiple schemes increases your transport options (e.g., if Dial-a-Ride isn’t available, then you can use your Taxicard).

----

 ### My Experience
 > “…the chance to meet with a colleague's neighbour who had Parkinson's for some time.
 Seeing him still enjoying life—driving, working, travelling—was a big step to helping me get back on my feet after the diagnosis.”
 > _(Person with Parkinson’s)_

 ---

 ## Finding Toilets When Out and About
 Parkinson’s may make accessing toilets more difficult due to mobility or bladder symptoms.

 <div class="video-container">